AdobeDocs/genstudio.en/help/user-guide/references/brands.md

 ## Brand references guidelines

-Your brand consists of multitudes of guidelines that give GenStudio a clear picture of your specific approach, tone, visual feeling, and more.
+Guidelines give GenStudio a clear picture of your brand-specific approach, tone, visual feeling, and more.

 The following guidelines sections detail each guidelines category, examples guidelines, and potential results.
 The guideline examples are sample inputs that shape the results output (result examples below)—use them to inform your own brand guidelines!